 How does SMBX determine the range of yields for the business?

 SMBX analyzes company information to understand the business’s ability to repay debt.
-In addition to studying the company’s business model and future goals, they also evaluate financial trends, customer and vendor reviews, management tenure and competitive landscape.
-SMBX also reviews debt service coverage ratio (does the company have enough income to pay it’s debts?), debt to equity ratio (what is the ability of share holder equity to cover all debts if the business experiences a downturn), and working capital ratio (does the company have enough short-term assets to pay off its short term debt?).
+In addition to studying the company’s business model and future goals, they also evaluate financial trends, customer and vendor reviews, management tenure, and competitive landscape.
+SMBX also considers debt service coverage ratio (does the company have enough income to pay its debts?), debt to equity ratio (what is the ability of shareholder equity to cover all debts if the business experiences a downturn), and working capital ratio (does the company have enough short-term assets to pay off its short term debt?).